brunofpereira/docker-wordpress/README.md

 `Note`: This step may take some time.
 Please be patient

-* Open `http://localhost:8000` in a web browser and complete the installation by Wordpress UI
+* Open `http://localhost:8000` in a web browser and complete the installation by WordPress UI

 * Enjoy